potpie-ai/momentum-core/README.md

 </p>

 <h1 align="center">
-  The open-source testing infrastructure for developers :placeholder:
+  The open-source behavioural auditor for backend code
 </h1>

 <div align="center">
-  blah blhadf agdjsgkj
+  From git push to production-ready: See the unseen, test the untested
 </div>

 <p align="center">